-33.274.040 Development Standards Radio Frequency Transmission Facilities Amended by Ord.
+33.274.040 Development Standards Radio Frequency Transmission Facilities

+Amended by Ord.
 No. 165376, effective 5/29/92.)

 - A. Purpose.
-The development standards: - Ensure that Radio Frequency Transmission Facilities will be compatible with adjacent uses; - Reduce the visual impact of towers and accessory equipment in residential and open space zones whenever possible; - Protect adjacent populated areas from excessive radio frequency emission levels; and

-• Protect adjacent property from tower failure, falling ice, and other safety hazards.
+The development standards: - Ensure that Radio Frequency Transmission Facilities will be compatible with adjacent uses; - Reduce the visual impact of towers in residential and open space zones whenever possible; - Protect adjacent populated areas from excessive radio frequency emission levels; - Protect adjacent property from tower failure, falling ice, and other safety hazards; and